UiPathJapan/SampleApplications/README.md

 # SampleApplications
-Sample applications used by AutoValidator
+Simple applications that can be used for tests.